PronPan/Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR/README.md

 You can click on the pictures and zoom in to get a feel for the (very minimal) difference in quality.

-**Disclaimer**: the % reduction in these pictures is inaccurate.
-Use the GB/mbps numbers for comparison instead-
+**Disclaimer: the % reduction in these pictures is inaccurate.** Use the GB/mbps numbers for comparison instead-

 ### Full frames